zeroDivisible/zeroDivisible.github.io/content/blog/gradle-adding-new-sourcesets-recognized-from-intellij-idea.md

 draft: false
 ---

-From time to time having normal tests configured in my ``Gradle`` build files is not enough - especially when I'm dealing with big, multi-module projects.
-There might be a need to either create a functional test or maybe test the behaviour of code while playing with new library.
-If unit tests are not enough in this case, it's better to create some kind of functional or integration one, especially that once it's done in a structured way, your colleagues will know where to go if they want to check something.
+Some of the bigger projects which I've been working on recently have a bit more complex ``Gradle`` build scripts for them.
+One nifty thing which I thought that it would be worth documenting is how one of such projects is dealing with multi-module projects - and having a separate build target configured for running functional tests for it.From time to time having normal tests configured in my ``Gradle`` build files is not enough - especially when I'm dealing with big, multi-module projects.

 ### Gradle

-In one project which I was working on, there was a need to add functionl tests - which is easilly doable in Gradle by introducing new sourceSets and new test task:
+The task was very easily achievable by adding a new ``sourceSet`` in Gradle

 ```groovy
 sourceSets {